 Winter at the Abbey

-In these quiet, snowy days at the beginning of a New Year, we ponder once again these encouraging words of our Holy Father, Pope Francis.
+In these quiet days at the beginning of a New Year, we ponder once again these encouraging words of our Holy Father, Pope Francis.
 May we be faithful to our calling in the year ahead.

 I go with my heart and mind to your silent cloisters, from which the prayer for the Church and for the world continues ceaselessly.
 And I thank the Lord for the irreplaceable presence of the monastic communities, which represent a spiritual richness and a constant call to seek first of all “the things above”

 Your contemplative life is characterized by assiduous prayer, an expression of your love for God and reflection of a love that embraces all humanity.
 Following the example of Saint Benedict, you do not place anything before the opus Dei: I urge you to give great importance to meditation on the Word of God, especially the lectio divina, which is a source of prayer and school of contemplation.
 To be contemplative requires a faithful and persevering journey, to become men and women of prayer, ever more pervaded by love for the Lord and transformed into his friends.